When Are Applications Due?

 Who Should Apply?

-Your business may be considered eligible for a FRI-2 Fund grant award if:
+Your organization may be considered eligible for EGUP grant funding if:

-- Your business has the resources and expertise to successfully implement the project and a track record of success with similar sized projects.
+- You can demonstrate the resources and expertise required to successfully implement the proposed project and a track record of success with similar projects.

-- You are able and willing to comply with annual reporting requirements.
+- You are able and willing to comply with MTI’s semi-annual reporting requirements.

-- Your company has a Unique Entity Identification (UEID) number.
+- Your organization has a Unique Entity Identification (UEID) number.
 For more information about UEID numbers and how to obtain one for free, see our FAQs or click here.

 How Much Funding Can I Request?

-These awards are grants — not loans — and must be applied to operations that are focused on development efforts within Maine.
+EGUP awards are grant funds that must be applied to electric grid upgrades, line extensions or electric storage devices within Maine.
 The grant funds are subject to audit and are generally considered to be reportable income.
-Therefore, they should be included with reportable income when you file your corporate tax return.
+Therefore, any awarded funds should be included with reportable income when you file your organization’s tax returns for the year in which the grant was received.

 PLEASE NOTE: Award size is subject to change based on the number of valid applications received and the scoring of those applications.
-We do not expect all valid applications will receive awards — only those applications that exceed a minimum threshold score as determined by the review committee.
+We do not expect manyvalid applications will receive awards —awards will only be given to valid projects that, in the opinionof the review committee, best achieve the objectives of the program.

 Funds should be directed toward development efforts that have not yet been completed — these funds are not meant to serve as reimbursement for prior expenditures.